anshuls24/v0-wealth-advisor-ai/README.md

 ## First Steps

-1. **Start Chatting**: Begin a conversation with the AI wealth advisor
+1. **Start Chatting**: Begin a conversation with the STOCK-AI advisor
 2. **Build Your Profile**: Answer questions about your financial goals, risk tolerance, and situation
 3. **Get Recommendations**: Receive personalized investment advice based on your profile
 4. **Explore Market News**: Check real-time market updates and analysis